Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

 \end{thm} \begin{pf} With the assumptions made in Theorem \ref{theorem3}, we have:

-The last equality equals zero because the terms in parentheses are zero, due to the unbiased (e.g. $\EX(S_{k|k})=S_{k}$) and independence assumptions. \end{pf}
+The last equality holds because the terms in parentheses are zero, due to the unbiasedness (i.e., $\EX[S_{k|k}]=S_{k}$ and $\EX[P_{xz,k|k}]=P_{xz,k}$) and independence assumptions. \end{pf}

-Theorem \ref{theorem3} suggests that the proposed new framework can generally prevent the filter from being overconfident if the approximation errors of the measurement function at the predicted and updated states are independent of each other.
+Theorem \ref{theorem3} suggests that the proposed covariance-recalibrated framework can generally prevent the filter from being overconfident in the ``update'' step if the approximation errors of the measurement function at the predicted and updated states are independent of each other.
 Admittedly, this assumption about the independence of the approximation errors is very hard to verify and may not hold in practice.
-Nonetheless, the theorem does explain why recalibrating the covariance matrices $P_{y,k}, S_k$, and $P_{xy,k}$ after the state update is advantageous for accurate state covariance estimation.
+Nonetheless, the theorem does explain why recalibrating the covariance matrices $P_{z,k}, S_k$, and $P_{xz,k}$ after the state update is advantageous for accurate state covariance estimation.
 Specifically, the advantage comes from our replacement of (\ref{oldkf}) with (\ref{newkf}), which highlights the fundamental idea of the new framework.
 That is, instead of reducing the updated state covariance matrix to the smallest possible value, we re-approximate the system after the state update to estimate the actual effect of the Kalman gain more accurately.
-In fact, in the new framework, the trace of the state covariance matrix may increase after the state update and recalibration if the system is strongly nonlinear and the predicted states have high variances, just like the example shown in Fig. \ref{difference}.
-This phenomenon means that the update fails to make the estimation more accurate and should be withdrawn.
-To address this situation, we also add a ``back out" step to the framework, which allows the state estimator to back out of the update when the update is unhelpful.
-The pseudo-code of the new framework is shown in Algorithm \ref{new_algorithm}.
-Note that the new framework degrades to the conventional framework when the ``recalibrate" and ``back out" steps are replaced with (\ref{oldkf}).

-It is worth mentioning that when the measurement functions are all linear, they would require no approximation.
-Or, to be more precise, the approximation of the measurement functions would become independent of the states.
-In this case, the approximations of $P_{y,k}, S_k$, and $P_{xy,k}$ will not change before and after the recalibration, and our framework will be equivalent to the conventional framework.